tueimage/essential-skills/python-essentials.md

 Whenever you make a mistake in your code, Python will display an error message.
 Although these error messages can be intimidating, they usually contain helpful hints about what went wrong and where.
-For example, if you try to execute the code `print 'Hello world'`, Python will come back with
+For example, if you try to execute the code `print 'Hello world'`, Python will come back with:

 ```python
 File "script.py", line 1